Juniper Peak

 On the slabs above the canyon

-Dinah makes her way up.
+Dinah makes her way up

-Lots of pancake pricklypear cactus on the slope
+Lots of pancake pricklypear cacti here

 Juniper Canyon below

-A western fence lizard watches me intently
+This lizard watched me intently

 Walking up yet another smooth section of rock